What is first click testing?

 Begin with the percentage of users who were unable to complete the task.
 If the percentage seems so high, determine where they clicked and why they did so.
 Consider the demographics of these users, and come up with potential changes to satisfy this segment of your target audience.

 For the users who completed the task, determine the time taken to make the click.
-The less the time, the more user-friendly your design is.
+The less time it takes, the more user-friendly your design is.
 One of the easiest ways to do this is to ask an employee to do the task.
 If both the employee and the user take almost the same amount of time, then the feature is easy to use.

 Key benefits of first click testing

-Having an idea of where people are likely to click greatly helps in product designing.
-Clicks that occur in the least expected areas highlight confusion among the users and can be kept in mind for future design processes.
+Knowing where people are likely to click greatly helps in product design.
+Clicks in the least expected areas highlight confusion among the users and can be kept in mind for future design processes.

-First click testing gives an insight into the expectations of users, particularly for common interface elements such as menus and buttons.
+First click testing gives an insight into users’ expectations, particularly for common interface elements such as menus and buttons.

 Recording the time taken for users to make the click and comparison among them help in determining the usability of a particular product or feature.